How to Improve Organic CTR? (Proven Strategies for 2026)

 Why should you care about getting ranked for featured snippets?

-When there’s a featured snippet at the no.1 position in Google search, it only gets ~8.6% of clicks at on average, while the page that ranks right below it will get ~19.6% of clicks.
+When there’s a featured snippet at the no.1 position in Google search, it only gets ~8.6% of clicks on average, while the page that ranks right below it will get ~19.6% of clicks.

-If you’re wondering about how Semrush can help you with featured snippets, it shows you a ton of interesting data including;
+If you’re wondering about how Semrush can help you with featured snippets, it shows you a ton of interesting data, including;

 • Total opportunities available (from the entered keywords)